 PAW is a 501(c)(3) nonprofit organization of volunteers dedicated to the rescue and adoption of homeless domestic animals, mainly dogs and cats, and placing them in loving and stable homes.
 Their adoptable animals come from local shelters as well as high need rural locations.
 Browse the Available Dogs and Available Cats pages of their website to see their current adoptable pets.
 They also hold adoption shows in the suburban Maryland area every weekend where you can meet with their available pets in-person.

-DC Area Small Animal Rescues
+Maryland/DC Area Small Animal Rescues